israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 ### Insights

 ### Recommendation/Next Steps:
 Find ways to reduce long workweeks (< 45 hrs per week), perhaps by looking into employees' workload, or number of projects.
-Look into ways to alleviate the load on those with 6 or more projects--possibly hiring more help?
-This in turn could help with the monthly hours worked.
+Alleviate the load on those with 6 or more projects--possibly dividing the work with those who tend to have much less than 160 monthly hours.
-Ascertain why employees leave at 5 years of tenure.
+Ascertain why employees leave after 5 years of tenure.
-For employees with excellent evaluations, discuss what incentives would help keep these talented individuals.
+For employees with excellent evaluations, discuss what incentives would help retain these talented individuals.